Morning, Wednesday, 25th March 2020

 THIS EVENT IS CPD CERTIFIED

-This seminar will be an opportunity to discuss the next steps for the UK food supply chain.
+This conference will be an opportunity to discuss the future of the UK food supply chain.

-There will be keynote address from: Christine Tacon, Groceries Code Adjudicator; Paulo De Castro MEP, Rapporteur, Unfair Trading Practices in the Food Supply Chain and Member, Committee on Agriculture and Rural Development; Rebecca Sudworth, Director of Policy, Food Standards Agency; Minette Batters, President, NFU.
+There will be keynote addresses from: Christine Tacon, Groceries Code Adjudicator; Paulo De Castro MEP, Rapporteur, Unfair Trading Practices in the Food Supply Chain and Member, Committee on Agriculture and Rural Development; Rebecca Sudworth, Director of Policy, Food Standards Agency and Minette Batters, President, NFU.

-Further speakers include: Professor David Barling, University of Hertfordshire; Jessica Burt, Mills & Reeve; Sue Davies, Which?; Dr Liz Goodwin, London Waste and Recycling Board; Nicholas Saphir, Omsco; Duncan Swift, Moore UK; and Katrina Walsh, The International Meat Trade Association.
+Further speakers include: Professor David Barling, University of Hertfordshire; Jessica Burt, Mills & Reeve; Sue Davies, Which?; Dr Liz Goodwin, World Resources Institute and London Waste and Recycling Board; Nicholas Saphir, Omsco; Duncan Swift, Moore UK; and Katrina Walsh, The International Meat Trade Association.

 - Progress on ensuring fairness in the grocery supply chain;